0x978/GeoGuessr_Resolver/README.md

 - https://stackoverflow.com/questions/2694640/find-an-element-in-dom-based-on-an-attribute-value - For showing me how to use the same HTML element to access required props, regardless of gamemode.

 # Disclaimer:
-This completely ruins the fun of the game, I mostly made this just to see what was possible.
+This completely ruins the fun of the game, I made this to experiment with creating Tampermonkey scripts to modify website behaviour, please use at your own risk.

-Furthermore, I doubt this script is the most optimal solution to finding a Geoguessr location, It's likely there is a solution that doesn't need an API and *a lot* less code, but this solution is what felt most logical to me after looking at the Website's code.

 ## Screenshot:
 <img src="https://cdn.upload.systems/uploads/xbHlUDj4.jpg"/>